Support for you

 Download pdf version: An Introduction to Genetic Counselling

-Receiving a diagnosis of a hereditary brain aneurysm can be overwhelming, but remember that you're not alone.
+Receiving a diagnosis of a brain aneurysm can be overwhelming, but remember that you're not alone.
 Our Hereditary Brain Aneurysm Facebook page can support you and provide a wealth of information.

 We encourage you to: